-We have performed the procedures enumerated below, which were agreed to by Village of Harrisonburg and the Louisiana Legislative Auditor (LLA) on the control and compliance (C/C) areas identified in the LLA's Statewide Agreed-Upon Procedures (SAUPs) for the period July 1, 2021 to June 30, 2022.
-The Entity's management is responsible for those C/C areas identified in the SAUPs.
+We have performed the procedures enumerated below on the control and compliance (C/C) areas identified in the Louisiana Legislative Auditor's (LLA's) Statewide Agreed-Upon Procedures (SAUPs) for the fiscal period July 1, 2022, through June 30, 2023.
+The Village of Harrisonburg's management is responsible for those C/C areas identified in the SAUPs.